Expert tips on handling car accidents

-Why is it important to hire him/her right away?
+Why is it important to hire them right away?

 Compare how the various attorneys respond to this very straightforward question.
-This question puts on trial the different attorneys’ experience and depth of knowledge on display for you.
+This question puts the attorneys’ experience and depth of knowledge on display for you.

 Is it worth filing a lawsuit?

-If we don't win this case, what do I have to pay?
+If we don't win this case, what will I have to pay?

 What will you need from me?

-When hiring an attorney, the hope is that much of the stress of the case will be taken off of your shoulders.
-That should be the case, but that is not to say that you will be free of all responsibility.
+Most people hire an attorney in hopes that serious stress from the case will be taken off of their shoulders.
+This is always how it should be, but this doesn’t mean that you will be free of all responsibility.
 There will be things that the lawyer needs from you to build the case.
-You can get a fairly decent impression regarding how experienced the attorney really is by how much he or she is able to say in response to this question.
+You can get a fairly decent impression regarding how experienced the attorney really is by how much they are able to say in response to this question.
 Those that have worked on similar cases for years are very familiar with the process and will have ample information to provide about what will be required.

 In your experience, how do you think this case will go?

-What do I need to about a car accident claim that goes to trial?
+What do I need to do about a car accident claim that goes to trial?